Frequently Asked Questions

 There are five miles of walking/biking paths on the Arboretum's 400-acre site.
-A map is available at the Arboretum's Visitor's Center.
-Automobiles are not allowed beyond the Arboretum's parking areas.
+A map is available at the Visitor's Center.
+Cars are not permitted beyond the Arboretum's parking areas.

 The Arboretum is adjacent to Tuckahoe State Park, a 4,000-acre park in Caroline County, MD.
 The Arboretum receives no state funding for operating expenses and is managed by a private not-for-profit organization.

-The Arboretum offers guided walks, adult programs, children's programs, plant sales, art exhibitions, and seasonal community events.
-You may register for these programs by calling the Arboretum at 410-634-2847, extension 0.
+The Arboretum offers guided walks, adult programs, children's programs, and seasonal community events.
+You may register for these programs by clicking on the Program & Events Calendar or by calling the Arboretum at 410-634-2847, ext.
+0.

 Yes.
 Most of the Arboretum paths are ideal for bikers of all ages and connect to Tuckahoe State Park's trail system.